balusrdhr/balusrdhr.github.io/_pages/links.md

 ## Coding (mostly Python):

 There are plenty of resoures out there for learning coding especially python.
-The best ones I have come acros, particularly from an astro perspective, are the following:
+The best ones I have come across, particularly from an astro perspective, are the following:
 * [Imad Pasha](https://github.com/prappleizer)'s [Python for Astronomers](https://prappleizer.github.io/)
 * [Jake VanderPlas](http://vanderplas.com/)'s [blog](http://jakevdp.github.io/) and [books](https://jakevdp.github.io/pages/about.html)